How to Talk to Your Parents or Carers About Exam Results

 Come up with solutions

 It can be really useful to think of solutions to any problems you might have had when learning or studying so that your parents and carers know you’ve taken time to think about everything.
 It might be that you didn’t do so well because you found the subject really difficult and you might need some extra tutoring.
-Maybe you didn’t on great with the teacher and would find it useful for you parents and carers to chat to the school about moving classes?
+Maybe you didn’t on great with the teacher and would find it useful for your parents and carers to chat to the school about moving classes?

 Talk about it